nikkilr88/egghead-asciicasts/start-using-elm-to-build-web-applications/lessons/elm-output-text-in-a-browser-using-the-text-function-in-elm.md

     "Hello"
 ```

 We don't really need it right now, but it's required, so you can just type it in and forget it.
-I'll define anew value here at the top level called `main`.
+I'll define a new value here at the top level called `main`.
 This value can either be a function or a constant, and elm uses this to know how to start your program.

 Let's just pass in a string and see what happens, `Hello`.
 Save the file, and then over here on the right side, Elm's got a nifty little tool that comes with it, a dev server, and that's called Elm Reactor.
 You can see that it's listening on `localhost:8000`.